Kinkant History, Family Crest & Coats of Arms

 Early History of the Kinkant family

-Another 239 words (17 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kinkant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kinkant research.
+Another 120 words (9 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kinkant History in all our PDF Extended History products and printed products wherever possible.

 Kinkant Spelling Variations

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Kinkant has been spelled Kyngorn, Kinghorn, Kinghorne, Kingorn, Kynghorn, Kyngorne, Kynghorne, Kinghan and many more.

 Early Notables of the Kinkant family (pre 1700)